Hercule Poirot: Methods

-In The Mysterious Affair at Styles, Poirot operates as a fairly conventional, clue-based and logical detective; reflected in his vocabulary by two common phrases: his use of "the little grey cells" and "order and method".
+In The Mysterious Affair at Styles Poirot operates as a fairly conventional, clue-based and logical detective; reflected in his vocabulary by two common phrases: his use of "the little grey cells" and "order and method".
 Hastings is irritated by the fact that Poirot sometimes conceals important details of his plans, as in The Big Four.
 In this novel, Hastings is kept in the dark throughout the climax.
 This aspect of Poirot is less evident in the later novels, partly because there is rarely a narrator to mislead.

-In Murder on the Links, still largely dependent on clues himself, Poirot mocks a rival "bloodhound" detective who focuses on the traditional trail of clues established in detective fiction (e.g., Sherlock Holmes depending on footprints, fingerprints, and cigar ash).
+In Murder on the Links, still largely dependent on clues himself, Poirot's approach is contrasted with a "bloodhound" detective who focuses on the traditional trail of clues established in detective fiction.
 From this point on, Poirot establishes his psychological bona fides.
 Rather than painstakingly examining crime scenes, he enquires into the nature of the victim or the psychology of the murderer.
 He predicates his actions in the later novels on his underlying assumption that particular crimes are committed by particular types of people.

 Poirot focuses on getting people to talk.
-In the early novels, he casts himself in the role of "Papa Poirot", a benign confessor, especially to young women.
-In later works, Christie made a point of having Poirot supply false or misleading information about himself or his background to assist him in obtaining information.
+In the early novels he casts himself in the role of "Papa Poirot", a benign confessor, especially to young women.
+In later works Christie made a point of having Poirot supply false or misleading information about himself or his background to assist him in obtaining information.
 In The Murder of Roger Ackroyd, Poirot speaks of a non-existent mentally disabled nephew to uncover information about homes for the mentally unfit.
 In Dumb Witness, Poirot invents an elderly invalid mother as a pretence to investigate local nurses.
-In The Big Four, Poirot pretends to have (and poses as) an identical twin brother named Achille: however, this brother was mentioned again in The Labours of Hercules.
+In The Big Four, Poirot pretends to have (and poses as) an identical twin brother named Achille.